rouge8/neotest-rust/README.md

 ## Limitations

-- Does not support running the whole test suite, only individual tests or files.
 - Assumes unit tests in `main.rs`, `mod.rs`, and `lib.rs` are in a `tests`
   module.
 - Does not support `rstest`'s `#[case]` macro.